 Piedmont Environmental Alliance – Organizes events and programs to inspire environmentally sustainable action and lifestyle choices.

-Senior Services – Helps older adults remain at home for as long as possible and to help them live with dignity.
+Senior Services – Helps older adults remain at home for as long as possible and help them live with dignity.
 Individuals who cannot afford to pay for services are of special concern to Senior Services and receive assistance to every extent possible through philanthropic contributions and available public funds.

-The Shalom Project – Develops programs that challenge the cycle of poverty in the Winston-Salem community with a spirit of inclusion, compassion and justice.
+The Shalom Project – Develops programs that challenge the cycle of poverty in the Winston-Salem community with a spirit of inclusion, compassion, and justice.
 This is realized through a free medical clinic, clothing closet, food pantry, as well as long-term initiatives — Peters Creek Parkway Initiative (focusing on affordable housing and community development) and Flourish (a high-impact poverty reduction model aimed to support women and their families who are on their journey out of poverty).

 Twin City Harm Reduction Collective – Seeks to improve the health and lives of people who use drugs in North Carolina and surrounding areas.